 I even seem to become more creative after I meditate.
 Certain meditations have the effect of stimulating divergent thinking (the ability to formulate new ideas based on disparate information).
 That’s one reason I always meditate before I start blogging or writing one of my books.

-More than anything though, the biggest difference I notice before and after meditation is that it create a sense of space.
+More than anything though, the biggest difference I notice before and after meditation is that it creates a sense of space.
 Before meditation I feel tight and confined, like I have no freedom.
 After meditation, I feel much more relaxed and flexible in my body, and much freer in my life in general.

 Those are the immediate effects that I personally notice from meditating.
 How about you?
 What do you notice most before and after meditation?
-Leave a comment and remember to subscribe.

 Note that there are also risks of meditation.